-CLEVELAND, Ohio (WOIO) - The Ohio Department of Health released an updated COVID-19 travel advisory map Wednesday with five states listed.
+CLEVELAND, Ohio (WOIO) - The Ohio Department of Health released an updated COVID-19 travel advisory map Wednesday with 14 states listed.

-Ohioans are encouraged to avoid Idaho, South Dakota, Iowa, Kansas, and Mississippi.
+Ohioans are encouraged to avoid South Dakota, North Dakota, Iowa, Wyoming, Idaho, Kansas, Alabama, Montana, Utah, Pennsylvania, Wisconsin, Missouri, Oklahoma, Minnesota, Arizona and Mississippi.

-Individuals traveling to states shaded on the map are urged to self-quarantine for two weeks.
+Individuals traveling to Ohio from the fourteen states are urged to self-quarantine for two weeks.
 They are not required to do so.

 Self-quarantining is recommended for those traveling to areas with a COVID-19 positivity rate over 15%.

-Positivity rate is an indicator of how much COVID-19 there is in a community, and the health department does not recommend travel to areas with high positivity.
+Positivity rate is an indicator of how much COVID-19 there is in a community, and the health department does not recommend travel to states with high positivity.

 You can read more here.